ZWang-Lab/tRFtarget-pipeline/README.md

 Users are welcome to send feedbacks, suggestions or comments related to the **tRFtarget database** through our GitHub repository [tRFtarget](https://github.com/ZWang-Lab/tRFtarget).

-For **tRFtarget pipeline**, please contact us through GitHub repository [tRFtarget-pipeline](https://github.com/ZWang-Lab/tRFtarget-pipeline).
+For issues in using **tRFtarget pipeline**, please report to GitHub repository [tRFtarget-pipeline](https://github.com/ZWang-Lab/tRFtarget-pipeline).